 Statistical Analyses

 Descriptive analyses were conducted to report participant characteristics, including: sociodemographic background, lifetime homelessness, lifetime incarceration, physical and mental health, and access to a mobile phone and data plans.
 Descriptive analyses were also conducted to report beliefs about whether (a) a smartphone app can help them change their actions and behaviors and (b) whether an app could manage one or more health-related issues.
-Statistical analyses were conducted using R version 4.1.0 13(R Core Team, 2021) in RStudio version 1.4.171714 (RStudio Team, 2021) with the following packages: tidyverse15 (Wickham et al., 2019), freqtables16 (Cannell, 2020), meantables (Cannell, 2020).17
+Statistical analyses were conducted using R version 4.1.0 13 in RStudio version 1.4.171714 with the following packages: tidyverse,15 freqtables,16 meantables.17

 RESULTS